Container Management

 ../../../_static/images/orga/containers/orga_collections_assign_container_profiles.png

-Selection window for adding Container Profiles to a Collection.
+Selection window for adding Container Profiles to the Collection.

 2. Click Assign to confirm.

-The chosen Container Profiles now appear in the Collection’s Container Profiles tab.
-They are displayed with their main information (name, image, provider, expiration, etc.).
+The selected Container Profiles now appear in the Collection’s Container Profiles tab, displaying their key details (name, image, provider, expiration date, etc.).

 ../../../_static/images/orga/containers/orga_collections_container_profiles_assigned.png